Internet providers in West Virginia

 The fastest internet connection possible will likely leave you most satisfied, as a fast connection means quicker results when downloading large files such as graphics.
 It also gives you the best streaming performance, with less (or no) buffering of movies and videos.
 Speed is a must for those who enjoy online gaming.

-Speeds at or approaching 1 Gbps are available in some areas – primarily cities – via cable internet as supplied by Spectrum (covering 6.58% of the state), Suddenlink (45.83%) and Xfinity (33.40%).
+Speeds over 1 Gbps are available in some areas — primarily cities — via cable and fiber internet as supplied by Frontier, Optimum and Xfinity.

 - Frontier: 5,000 Mbps